 Now, you need to bring the ‘Pareto Principle’ into action.
 Not to differentiate the products with the 80/20 rule exactly, but with the principle.
 You will have to negotiate your contracts with the suppliers, strategize the product prices, ensure the availability of valuable products, etc.

-The products with the highest revenue generation will remain on the top, whereas the ones with a lower revenue drop down.
+The products with the highest revenue generation will remain on the top, whereas the ones with a lower revenue dropdown.
 There are only ‘vital few’ products that can be the money makers for you, whereas the ‘trivial few’ will drop down in the list.
-You need to constantly keep on monitoring the pricing and the selling performance of the products to make sure that their positions are adequate.
+You need to continually keep on monitoring the pricing and the selling performance of the products to make sure that their positions are adequate.

-When it comes to supply-chain and warehouse management, ABC inventory analysis is majorly used for the stock count cycles.
-For example, the category A products will be counted quarterly, as they are much more important and valuable, category B products can be counted twice a year, and in the similar fashion, category C products can be counted once in a year.
+When it comes to supply chain and warehouse management, ABC inventory analysis is majorly used for the stock count cycles.
+For example, category A products will be counted quarterly, as they are much more relevant and valuable, category B products can be counted twice a year, and in a similar fashion, category C products can be counted once in a year.

-There is no such threshold for determining which products will go into which category, the company needs to decide the threshold for each category if they really want to interpret the data that is meaningful to their business.
+There is no such threshold for determining which products will go into which category, the company needs to decide the limit for each category if they want to interpret the data that is meaningful to their business.